 Some might protest that the CIA would not knowingly deceive allied official groups especially those who aided the Agency by providing cover to many of its agents, and those people would be mistaken.
 A portion of one internal memo regarding the CIA's support of controversial Cuban exile leader Marcos Diaz Lanz considers why the US State Department would not appreciate the Agency having infiltrated Diaz Lanz into America without its prior consent.
 After consulting Director of Central Intelligence Allen Dulles concerned officers decided to hold Diaz Lanz and later alert the State Department.
 However, they did not mention ignoring the State Department's jurisdiction, their secretly aiding Diaz Lanz, and the specifics of his journey to America.ii The Agency verifiably would use deception against even its closest allies and repeatedly ignore the law if doing so served their purposes.

-One little known Agency document assesses President's (Warren) Commission Assistant Staff Counsel Samuel A. Stern regarding a future visit to its headquarters in 1964.
+One little known Agency document assesses President's (Warren) Commission Assistant Staff Counsel Samuel A. Stern regarding a future visit to its headquarters in nineteen sixty-four.
 The CIA gathered nothing but positive information on him but this document provided a notable additional fact.
 "In October 1961 a CSA (Covert Security Approval) was issued for Stern's utilization in connection with..." a redacted Agency undertaking.
 Stern worked as the law clerk for an attorney named Lloyd Cutler, who would later serve as the White House counsel of two United States presidents.
 A connected document states, "...there has been no contact with him since his association with the Warren Commission."iii This begs some reasonable questions, what exactly did the Agency discuss with Stern while he served the Commission?
 Were these contacts all merely formal Commission staff associations?
 Did they utilize Stern to gather internal information about the Commission's investigation or even attempt to influence his reports?
 All these things are within the realm of possibility.
 That Stern's connection remained largely unknown then would likely imply he did not share his prior association with the Central Intelligence Agency.

 Similarly, former Commission member and later President Gerald Ford had concerns would verify the CIA's suppression of critical information aimed at the President's Commission itself.
-A significant existing amount of declassified official documents presents a repeated series of Central Intelligence Agency assassination plans and operations underway in the 1960s.
+A significant existing amount of declassified official documents presents a repeated series of Central Intelligence Agency assassination plans and operations underway in the nineteen sixties.
 Yet Ford states, "As I remember, those of us on the Commission got the impression the Agency has never engaged in such activities against Castro."iv It seems the President was unaware of exactly with whom he was dealing.
 However, not just the Agency but also those associated with them used deception as well.

 Cuban exile Antonio Veciana has claimed observing Lee Harvey Oswald meeting with a CIA officer using the pseudonym Morris or Maurice Bishop during the later months of 1963 in Dallas.
 Yet discrepancies in the circumstances, evolutions in the identity of the Agency officer present, and no set date for the purported meeting leaves his claims vaguely unproven at best.
-Perhaps a document in the more recent JFK Records act files can present additional clarity to the matter.
-One such document states Antonio Veciana despite the CIA's repeated claims of a few limited contacts was an active informant for the Agency as they undertook a Cuban related project in late 1962.
+Perhaps a document in the more recent JFK Records Act files can present additional clarity to the matter.
+One such document states Antonio Veciana despite the CIA's repeated claims of a few limited contacts was an active informant for the Agency as they undertook a Cuban related project in late nineteen sixty-two.
 Antonio Veciana Blanch was a source for Department of the Army listed on the Interagency Source Register in 1962 and Veciana could provide access to three Cuban exile Second National Front of Escambray frogmen who had attempted to sabotage a Soviet vessel.
 Veciana himself was not of operational importance in that matter as most evidence would suggest but contrary to Agency claims they did maintain contact with him as an informant until the "...early part of 1963."v vi Thus despite the latest deception offered by the Agency seeking to minimize Veciana's use, his contacts ceased before his later allegations regarding Lee Harvey Oswald were purported to happen.
-The document further confirms that Veciana's informant status was later renewed after 1963 and ended July 22, 1966.vii
+The document further confirms that Veciana's informant status was later renewed after nineteen sixty-three and ended July 22, 1966.vii

 While some of Veciana's claims are verifiable, substantial evidence contends his greatest evolving accusation.
 He stands by his claim that CIA officer David Atlee Phillips met with Lee Harvey Oswald using the pseudonym Maurice Bishop, despite that he prior denied Phillips was Bishop to congressional investigators.
 Subsequently he changed this identification to Agency officer J. Walton Moore, and then later reversed back to Phillips.
 Veciana further asserts that Bishop told him to create the Alpha 66 exile group and subsequently attributes most of his and the exile group's operations to the elusive Bishop.
 Yet official documents contend not just Veciana controlled Alpha 66 but that he neglects to mention it had multiple cofounders who authored its operations and this challenges the very foundation of his later claims.

-In a media article reporting the death of Cuban exile leader Eloy Gutierrez Menoyo, he states that not Antonio Veciana but he first created the Alpha 66 exile group in Miami to overthrow Fidel Castro.viii Veciana was the treasurer for Alpha 66 and he prior states to officials in 1962 that he met with other unidentified Cuban exile leaders to form Alpha 66.
+In a media article reporting the death of Cuban exile leader Eloy Gutierrez Menoyo, he states that not Antonio Veciana but he first created the Alpha 66 exile group in Miami to overthrow Fidel Castro.viii Veciana was the treasurer for Alpha 66 and he prior states to officials in nineteen sixty-two that he met with other unidentified Cuban exile leaders to form Alpha 66.
 Additionally he publicly announced he was the spokesperson for the group and that Alpha 66 "...has no leader as such." ix He further claimed that if the paramilitary actions planned by Alpha 66 failed, they would return all donations sent to the group.
 Yet Veciana seemingly failed to return the donations following a divide in the original group and he later formed the group's corporate entity to deprive opposing group members of the name Alpha 66.
 After Veciana's subsequent attempts to raise donations Puerto Rican officials received complaints from Cuban exiles "...describing Alpha 66 as just another fraud to obtain money from the exiles."

-The negative assessments likely stem from October 1962, when the majority of original Alpha 66 members felt betrayed by Veciana.
+The negative assessments likely stem from October nineteen sixty-two, when the majority of original Alpha 66 members felt betrayed by Veciana.
 Controversy began when they learned of whom reportedly controlled the group, accessed its funds, and used Veciana as their proxy.
 Evidence states Eloy Gutierrez Menoyo the head of the Segundo Frente Del Escambray, "...was behind both organizations (Alpha 66 and SFDE).
-When Veciana's covert association with SFDE and Gutierrez came to light, Alpha 66 members felt they had been deceived, and Veciana was forced to resign."x One contributing factor to explain the feeling of betrayal was the longstanding accusation and some circumstantial evidence that links Menoyo to Cuban intelligence in 1959.xi It is possible the many failures of Alpha 66 operations were according to Menoyo's design.
+When Veciana's covert association with SFDE and Gutierrez came to light, Alpha 66 members felt they had been deceived, and Veciana was forced to resign."x One contributing factor to explain the feeling of betrayal was the longstanding accusation and some circumstantial evidence that links Menoyo to Cuban intelligence in ninteen fifty-nine.xi It is possible the many failures of Alpha 66 operations were according to Menoyo's design.
 His part in forming and leading multiple exile groups could have been to gather intelligence and prevent these groups from actually doing significant damage to the Castro regime.

 Hidden control of the Alpha 66 is not attributable to the unproven Maurice Bishop as Veciana claims but more likely the very real Eloy G. Menoyo and other unnamed co-founders.
 Further supporting Menoyo's hold over Veciana is following the Alpha 66 split Veciana and Menoyo together left the original membership without finances and largely damaged from their past failed operations.
 Notable was Veciana prior being used by the Agency to gain access to members of Menoyo's group.
-Six months later in 1963, Veciana and Menoyo established a unity coalition between the later formed version of Alpha 66, the MRP (Movimiento Revolucionario del Pueblo), and the SNFE (Second National Front of Escambray).
+Six months later in nineteen sixty three, Veciana and Menoyo established a unity coalition between the later formed version of Alpha 66, the MRP (Movimiento Revolucionario del Pueblo), and the SNFE (Second National Front of Escambray).